-Pregnancy Scrapbook - Scrapbooking is easy and fun.
-What better way to keep track of your pregnancy.
-Take photos of your growing belly, your first maternity outfit, your pregnancy test or any other mementoes.
-Write down baby name ideas, thoughts and feelings about your baby, and any thing you want to remember.
+Scrapbooking is easy and fun.
+What better way to keep track of your pregnancy?
+Take photos of your growing belly, your first maternity outfit, your pregnancy test, or any other mementos.
+Write down baby name ideas, thoughts and feelings about your baby, and anything else you want to remember.
 Keep all of these in a scrapbook.
 You can make a paper scrapbook or design digital scrapbook pages to keep track of your pregnancy.

-Pregnancy blog - Start an online pregnancy blog to keep track of your pregnancy.
-Record milestones such as the day you tested positive, your first prenatal appointment or when you felt your baby kick for the first time.
+Start an online pregnancy blog to keep track of your pregnancy.
+Record milestones such as the day you tested positive, your first prenatal appointment, or when you felt your baby kick for the first time.

-Pregnancy video journal- Record your pregnancy on video.
+Record your pregnancy on video.
 Take videos of yourself, your partner or family members throughout your pregnancy.
 You can take videos of putting up your baby’s crib, record daddy as he feels baby kick for the first time, or record your feelings after your first ultrasound.
-At the end of your pregnancy you can burn all your videos to a disc.
+At the end of your pregnancy, you can burn all your videos to a disc.

-Pregnancy recipe collection - This is a lot of fun.
+This is a lot of fun.
 Each week find a favorite recipe.
 Save these recipes with a note for your baby.
-When your baby gets older you can give him or her the recipe collection
+When your baby gets older, you can give him or her the recipe collection.

 Coping with Morning Sickness

 Morning sickness is very common during early pregnancy.
 About 70% of moms will experience morning sickness during the first trimester.
 If you are one of these unlucky moms, you may be interested in some tips for helping cope with morning sickness.